freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-arrays-and-loops/learn-arrays-and-loops-question-b.md

 ## --text--

-What is the index number of the fourth element in the `fruits` array?
+What is the element at the fourth index of the `fruits` array?

 ## --answers--